Kinesiology TFH - Reiki Master - Cordon Bleu Cook - Author

 How to take a picture of your irides.

-Watch this VIDEO which shows you how to take a picture (camera is best however)
+Watch this VIDEO which shows you how to take a picture with your phone - try this first (camera is often best though)

-* Get someone to take the picture for you
+Alternatively, get someone to take the pictures for you

-* Ideally put a camera or phone on a tripod to keep it still
+Ideally put a camera or phone on a tripod to keep it still, but you can still take good pictures with your phone handheld

-* Use a macro lens or feature – a good camera is best
+Use a macro lens or feature – a good camera is best - depends on your phone.
+If it has as good zoom, you should be fine

-* If comfortable, use a pen light - it takes a much clearer picture - at an angle to the eye (Costs a few £ on Amazon such as this one PENLIGHT
+If this doesn't work well, turn off the flash and use a pen light - it takes a much clearer picture especially if you have brown eyes - at an angle to the eye (Costs a few £ on Amazon such as this one PENLIGHT

-* Hold the eyelids open so the whole of the eye can be seen
+Hold the eyelids open, or widen your eyes as much as you can so the whole of the iris (coloured part) can be seen

-* Label the image which eye is which when sending pictures
+Label the image which eye is which when sending pictures - this is vital

 Iridology has been used in many cultures for assessing potential health strengths and weaknesses for centuries, and was brought to the fore more recently by Bernard Jensen in the US in the late 20th Century.
 Jensonian Iridology was a wonderful foundation of iridology, but has been updated by modern iridologists who use Constitutional Iridology, which has evolved to look more at the genetic constitution and predispositions of a person.